btcz-electrum/electrumx-docker/README.md

 git clone https://github.com/btcz-electrum/electrumx-docker.git
 cd electrumx-docker
 sudo docker build -t electrumv1 .;
-sudo docker run -d --restart on-failure:5 --add-host=host.docker.internal:host-gateway --name btcz-elec1 -p 50001:50001 -p 50002:50002 -e DAEMON_URL=http://bitcoinzrpc:bitcoinz9jk01Amn3Z@host.docker.internal:1979 -e COIN=BitcoinZ -e REPORT_SERVICES=tcp://<YOUR HOST IP or HOSTNAME if using DNS>:50001,ssl://<YOUR HOST IP or HOSTNAME if using DNS>:50002,wss://<YOUR HOST IP or HOSTNAME if using DNS>:50004 -it electrumv1;
+sudo docker run -d --restart on-failure:5 --add-host=host.docker.internal:host-gateway --name btcz-elec1 -p 50001:50001 -p 50002:50002 -p 50004:50004 -e DAEMON_URL=http://bitcoinzrpc:bitcoinz9jk01Amn3Z@host.docker.internal:1979 -e COIN=BitcoinZ -e REPORT_SERVICES=tcp://<YOUR HOST IP or HOSTNAME if using DNS>:50001,ssl://<YOUR HOST IP or HOSTNAME if using DNS>:50002,wss://<YOUR HOST IP or HOSTNAME if using DNS>:50004 -it electrumv1;
 ```

 ### Troubleshooting
-* Make sure you open Firewall ports for TCP ports 50001 and 50002
+* Make sure you open Firewall ports for TCP ports 50001, 50002, and 50004
 * You can check logs with `sudo docker logs -f <CONTAINER ID>` (you get ID of container with `sudo docker ps`)
 * If you're running to issues with the daemon crashing, you can try adding swap space (search Google).
 If you're using an OpenVZ VPS (instead of KVM for example), you won't be able to add swap space.
 So if you're using an OpenVZ VPS you might need to have at least 8GB of RAM.